ankitects/anki-manual/browsing.md

 [editing](editing.md).

-You can see a preview of what the currently selected card would look like when reviewing by clicking the "preview" button next to the search box.
+You can see a preview of what the currently selected card would look like when reviewing by clicking the **Preview** button next to the search box.
 Note that this will not display any type answer fields on your cards, which makes it easier to preview cards quickly.